Stetson University College of Law | Admissions Blog

 Why might you take the LSAT multiple times?

-How many times are you allowed to take the LSAT?
+How many times can you take the LSAT?

-• You cannot take the LSAT more than 7 times over the course of your entire lifetime.
+• You can take the LSAT no more than 7 times over your lifetime.

 What do law schools think about multiple LSAT scores?